Shreyaan/react-new-classroom/README.md

-# react-new-classroom
+# NewClass

-Description: CodeShare Room is a web application that makes it easier to teach HTML, CSS, and JavaScript to a group of people.
-With CodeShare Room, you can create a room and invite others to join.
-Once in the room, everyone can write and share HTML, CSS, and JavaScript code with each other in real-time.
-This makes it easy for teachers to share their code with students and for students to collaborate with each other.

-Features:

-Real-time collaboration: Multiple users can work on the same code simultaneously.
+NewClass is a collaborative online code editor and preview tool designed to make teaching and learning HTML, CSS, and JS more efficient.
+With NewClass, you can create a room for your students, write HTML, CSS, or JS, and using the "send code" button, send it to all the members of the room.
+Students can then test the code and make changes, helping them learn and understand web development concepts in a collaborative environment.

+## Technology Stack

+NewClass has been built using the following technologies:

+- JavaScript (JS)
+- TypeScript (TS)
+- Next.js
+- Node.js
+- Express
+- Socket.IO

+The frontend code of NewClass is located in the `client` folder, while the backend is located in the `server` folder.

+## Features

+- Create a room and write HTML, CSS, or JS
-Easy sharing: Send HTML, CSS, and JavaScript code to all members of the room with just one click.
+- Send code to all members of the room with the click of a button

-Customizable: Customize your workspace with different themes and settings.

-User-friendly interface: Intuitive interface makes it easy for users to navigate and use the application.

-If you're looking for an easy way to teach web development or collaborate on code with others, CodeShare Room is the perfect solution.
-Try it out today!
+- Collaborative editing and testing of code
+- Frontend editor and website preview built-in
+- Local mode (write code in the editor and preview it)
+- Preview the website you made in a new tab
+- Download the HTML code

+## Usage

+To start using NewClass, simply visit the website - [newclass.vercel.app](https://newclass.vercel.app/) and create a room.
+Write HTML, CSS, or JS code and using the "send code" button, send it to all members of the room.
+Collaborate on the code and test it together with your students.

+## Installation

+- To install it via yarn, run the following commands:

+    git clone the repo, then
+    ```
+    cd client && yarn
+    cd ..
+    cd server && yarn
+    ```

+## Future Development

+Some of the features that will be included in future development are:

+- Head tag support
+- React and Vue support

+## Contributions

+Contributions are welcome to help improve NewClass.

+## Conclusion

+NewClass is a powerful tool for teachers and students of web development that allows for a collaborative and efficient learning experience.
+It's easy to use, and with its powerful features, it's sure to make teaching and learning HTML, CSS, and JS a breeze.
+Give it a try today!